 11. Review your meal combinations

-12. Adopt a regular mealtime routine
+12. Adopt a regular meal schedule

 Mistakes to avoid